dev5115/SQL_Questions_Query/README.md

 It will definitely help the data analyst interviews.

-For this project I have used the postgresql.
+For this project I have used postgresql.

 Sites I have referred for this project links are provided below: